[text in blue indicates update]

 11. Second-leg tests require a more controlled passage from one end of the arena to the other (easily visible markers, such as ribbons or placards, may be placed on the fence at opposite ends of the arena to help indicate direction, or cones may be set on the ground 10 ft. in from the fence at opposite ends of the arena).
 The stock should be set out clear of the fence, well away from any corner.

 (a) The dog is put in position and the lead removed; the dog should hold a brief stay (pause) before being sent to collect the stock.

 (b) The stock are moved across the arena to the opposite end, then returned to the vicinity of the set-out point, then taken again to the opposite end of the arena, and brought back a second time to the vicinity of the set-out point (approximately four traverses of the arena).

 (c) The dog is given a final stop command, and recalled.

-8. Each dog’s formal test session shall be a maximum of 10 minutes, within which time the session should be concluded upon the dog fulfilling the requirements for passing.
-Tests are to be conducted in a consistent and fairly standard manner.
+13. Tests are to be conducted in a consistent and fairly standard manner.
+Each dog’s formal test session shall be a maximum of 10 minutes, within which time the session should be concluded upon the dog fulfilling the requirements for passing.

 A dog which, after a period of introduction, shows sustained interest in herding livestock, either going around them, gathering them and moving them toward the handler, or moving them ahead of the handler to drive them, or a combination.